rbrunt/rbrunt.github.com/blog/_posts/2024-08-20-essential-windows-dev-tools.md

 ### VSCode Extensions

 I try not to have too many extensions installed on my VSCode install at a given time, but here are a few that I always install.
-There are a few othersformamagine are very common, but these are my top 4:
+There are a few others that I imagine are very common, but these are my top 4:

 #### [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv)
 If I need to fiddle with some data in a CSV file for something, then this extension makes reviewing or editing it a breeze.